amd/resource-optimizer/README.txt

+The idea behind the resource optimizer is to improve overall application performance by optimizing system resources (memory, CPU, IO, networking).
+This is done by observing bottlenecks using AMD telemetry, OS performance counters and making corrective actions.

+The focus so far of the resource optimizer is its memory management component called memory balancer.
+A second part part of the optimizer is the profiler which takes advantages of IBS and LBR (last branch record) telemetry available in AMD microprocessors.

+Memory balancer:
 Memory balancer is a prototype tool for balancing memory across multiple tiers of memory or NUMA nodes.
 The tool currently supports:

 1) NUMA balancing which overlaps with Linux Autonuma.
 However the tool is based on AMD Instruction Based Sampling (IBS)